Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

 \subsubsection{Generation of instances}

 To evaluate the performance and scalability of the proposed scheduling model, we generate larger instances that are proportionally scaled from the real-world case.
 These synthetic instances mimic the organizational structure and constraints of partner schools, while allowing the assessment of the model on a wider range of problem sizes.
 The instance generation process is described below. \paragraph{Collaborators} we consider a configurable number of collaborators, $n_{\text{collab}}$, including both full-time and part-time staff.
 To maintain the proportions observed in the real-world instances, $40\%$ of collaborators are female and $60\%$ are male.
 Moreover, $10\%$ of collaborators are part-time, while the remaining $90\%$ are full-time.
-This setup ensures that the synthetic instances preserve the workforce composition observed in the reference school network. \paragraph{Sites and levels} the number of cities is proportional to the number of collaborators, with approximately $15\%$ of collaborators determining the number of cities.
+This setup ensures that the synthetic instances preserve the workforce composition observed in the reference school network. \paragraph{Sites and levels} the number of cities is proportional to the number of collaborators, with approximately $15\%$ of collaborators determining the number of cities ($n_{\text{cities}}$).
 Each city always contains three educational levels: Kindergarten, Primary, and Secondary, reflecting the typical structure of a comprehensive school in Italy.
 Therefore, the total number of sites is given by $|S| = n_{\text{cities}} \cdot 3$. \paragraph{Days and shifts} the planning horizon covers the standard working days, $D = {\text{Mon}, \text{Tue}, \text{Wed}, \text{Thu}, \text{Fri}}$.
 Each day includes two nominal shifts: $T1$ (morning) and $T2$ (afternoon).
-Shift start and end times are based on realistic school schedules and may include slight random variations to introduce diversity.
-Shift durations are computed in decimal hours and stored in the parameter $q_{s,d,j}$. \paragraph{Continuity and preferences} staff-specific constraints are generated proportionally to maintain realistic conditions: \begin{itemize} \item {\bf Binding continuity}: approximately $60\%$ of collaborators are strictly assigned to one or more sites, selected randomly; \item {\bf Non-binding preferences}: approximately $15\%$ of the remaining collaborators express preferred sites within a city.
-Collaborators already assigned binding sites are excluded from non-binding assignments.
+Shift start and end times are based on realistic school schedules and may include slight random variations to introduce diversity. {Shift durations $q_{s,d,j}$ are computed following the same procedure adopted for the real-world instances.} \paragraph{Continuity and preferences} staff-specific constraints are generated proportionally to maintain realistic conditions: \begin{itemize} \item {\bf Binding continuity}: approximately $60\%$ of collaborators are strictly assigned to one or more sites, selected randomly; \item {\bf Non-binding preferences}: approximately $15\%$ of the remaining collaborators express preferred sites within a city.
+Collaborators already assigned binding sites are excluded from non-binding assignments. \end{itemize} \paragraph{Objective function weights} The objective function weights are set to $w_1 = 0.5$, $w_2 = 0.3$, and $w_3 = 0.2$, consistently with the real-world priorities defined by the school.